 #9.
 College of Southern Maryland

 The College of Southern Maryland offers two online IT certificates.
-The first is a certificate in information services that features courses like computing essentials, program design and development, systems analysis and design, and introduction to databases.
-The technical support certificate features courses like computer security, local area network administration, and information technology center support.
+The first is a certificate program in information services that features introductory courses like:

 - In-State Tuition: $6,870